pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	`openssl pkcs8 -topk8 -inform PEM -in my.key -outform DER -out my.key.der -v1 PBE-MD5-DES`

+    *Note:* The use of -v1 PBE-MD5-DES might be inadequate in environments where high level of security is needed and the key is not protected by other means (e.g. access control of the OS), or the key file is transmitted in untrusted channels.
+    We are depending on the cryptography providers provided by the java runtime.
+The solution documented here is known to work at the time of writing.
+If you have stricter security needs, please see https://stackoverflow.com/questions/58488774/configure-tomcat-hibernate-to-have-a-cryptographic-provider-supporting-1-2-840-1 for a discussion of the problem and information on choosing a better cipher suite.

 * **sslrootcert** = String

 	File name of the SSL root certificate.
 Defaults to defaultdir/root.crt